Center for Podiatric Medicine

 Since diabetes increases your risk of ulcerations, open sores, and nerve damage, building a lasting relationship with a podiatrist should be a top priority.
 At Chicagoland’s Center for Podiatric Medicine, you can meet with a board-certified podiatrist who specializes in diabetic foot care.
-Book your foot and ankle evaluation by clicking on the online scheduler or by calling one of the four Illinois offices in the River North neighborhood Chicago, Lombard, Schaumburg, and Elmhurst, or the one other location in Highland, Indiana.
+Book your foot and ankle evaluation by clicking on the online scheduler or by calling one of the three convenient Illinois locations in the River North neighborhood of Chicago, Schaumburg, and Lombard.
 Call or book an appointment online today.

 Blood flow down to your feet and toes is already limited, just because these are the furthest points from your heart.
 Diabetes affects blood circulation even more.
 But to make matters worse, the ups and downs in your blood sugar levels lead to tissue damage, especially death of nerve tissues.